Sushi: Conveyor belt sushi

 In 1958, Yoshiaki Shiraishi opened the first conveyor belt sushi restaurant (回転寿司, kaiten-zushi) named "Genroku Zushi" in Higashi-Osaka.
+Conveyor belt sushi is a casual and affordable type of sushi restaurant.

-In conveyor belt sushi restaurants, conveyor belts installed along tables and counters in the restaurant transport plates of sushi to customers.
-Generally, the bill is based on the number of plates, with different colored plates representing the price of the sushi.
+Conveyor belts are typically installed along tables or counters in the restaurant and are used to carry plates of sushi past diners, who can choose to take whatever they want.
+Generally, the bill is based on the number of sushi plates, with different colors representing a particular price.

 When Genroku Sushi opened a restaurant at the Japan World Exposition, Osaka, 1970, it won an award at the expo, and conveyor belt sushi restaurants became known throughout Japan.
 In 1973, an automatic tea dispenser was developed, which is now used in conveyor belt sushi restaurants today.
 When the patent for conveyor belt sushi restaurants expired, a chain of conveyor belt sushi restaurants was established, spreading conveyor belt sushi throughout Japan and further popularizing and lowering the price of sushi.
 By 2021, the conveyor belt sushi market had grown to 700 billion yen and spread outside Japan.

 Sushi in English

 The earliest written mention of sushi in English described in the Oxford English Dictionary is in an 1893 book, A Japanese Interior, where it mentions sushi as "a roll of cold rice with fish, sea-weed, or some other flavoring".
 There is an earlier mention of sushi in James Hepburn's Japanese–English dictionary from 1873, and an 1879 article on Japanese cookery in the journal Notes and Queries.
-Despite common misconception among English speakers, sushi does not mean "raw seafood."
+Despite common misconception among English speakers, sushi does not mean "raw seafood".